Best RV WiFi Boosters for Motorhomes, Caravans and Campervans

 | Full-time van life | Roof antenna plus dedicated router | Best long-term setup for stability and range. |

-| European travel | Unlocked router with suitable roaming SIM | Lets you change SIMs or data plans as needed. |
+| European travel | Unlocked router with suitable roaming SIM | Lets you compare SIMs or data plans as needed. |

 Common Mistakes to Avoid